pjakiela/ECON370/getting-started-R.md

 At this point, you should feel comfortable reading data sets into R and exploring them.
 Before moving on to the first lab, it is worth spending some time with [R for Data Science](https://r4ds.hadley.nz/), particularly chapters/sections 3, 4, 5, 6.1, 7, 19, and 20.
 There is no need to read these chapters carefully; it is better to skim them so that you know where to look for help when you get stuck.
 If
-[R for Data Science](https://r4ds.hadley.nz/) is not to your likeing, the first few chapters of [Intro to Data Science](https://rafalab.dfci.harvard.edu/dsbook-part-1/) are also great.
+[R for Data Science](https://r4ds.hadley.nz/) is not to your liking, the first few chapters of [Intro to Data Science](https://rafalab.dfci.harvard.edu/dsbook-part-1/) are also great.

 <br>